Are you busy?

-For a couple of years I craved it and did it often.
-But, as time passed, I found myself doing it less.
-Which is cool.
-It’s nice not to be in a place where the best thing to do is to stare at your bedroom wall for months on end.
+For a couple of years, I craved it and did it often.
+But, as time passed, I did it less, which is cool.
+It’s nice not to be in a place where the best thing to do is stare at your bedroom wall for months.

 Last year we won a trip to Australia (raffle at Santa Monica Music Festival)!

 Thank you, Tourism Australia.
-And Qantas who really is a wonderful airline.
+And Qantas.
 They didn’t even ask me to say that.

 Our holiday looked like this.

 - 20 different beds

 - 412 meals of Corn Thins™ and hummus

 Normally, I can easily adjust to the local time.
 I do that thing where you set your watch to the new time as soon as you get on the plane.